Kalki Koechlin: Critical acclaim and streaming projects (2015–present)

 Koechlin appeared in two documentary films in 2016Freedom Matters, a project aimed at spreading awareness on human trafficking, and Living Shakespeare, a BBC production where she drew parallels between Ophelia and Indian women.
 She was invited to be a part of the jury presided by Hungarian director Béla Tarr, at the 2016 Marrakech International Film Festival.
 The 2016 Mumbai Film Festival saw the release of two of Koechlin's films—the acclaimed A Death in the Gunj and the panned Mantra.
 In the former, she played Mimi, a Kolkata-based Anglo-Indian woman, who seduces a younger disturbed teenager.
 To prepare for the role, she attended an acting workshop conducted by the film's casting director, Atul Mongia, and also learnt an Anglo-Indian accent.
 She thought of it unlike anything that she had done before, calling it "a very sexual, beautiful character".
-A Death in the Gunj's release was delayed on multiple occasions due to varying reasons.
+A Death in the Gunjs release was delayed on multiple occasions due to varying reasons.
 Critics, who were appreciative of Koechlin's performance, called her "ever dependable" and "a perfect fit".

 Both Mantra and A Death in the Gunj released theatrically in the first half of 2017in the months of March and June respectively.
 Koechlin's following release, Howard Rosemeyer's delayed buddy road film Jia Aur Jia co-starring Richa Chadha, focused on two strangers of the same name who embark on a road trip together.
 Critics such as Sweta Kaushal of Hindustan Times and Anna M. M. Vetticad of Firstpost, singled out Koechlin's performance for praise, while negatively reviewing the film.
 Her final release of the year was the drama Ribbon alongside Sumeet Vyas.
 Directed by Rakhee Sandilya, the film told the story of a couple living in Mumbai and the problems that they face with an unplanned pregnancy.
 Koechlin portrayed a sales executive who faces discrimination at the workplace, which was regarded by critics as the most mature performance of her film career.
 Saibal Chatterjee from NDTV was particularly impressed by her "star turn in one of the meatiest roles that she has ever played on the big screen".

 Koechlin played a French immigrant in Siddharth Sinha's short film The Job (2018).
 Produced by Kushal Shrivastava, the production was a psychological thriller that was meant to be a critique of the corporate sector and its treatment of employees.
 Her performance in the film received praise, with writers ascribing the film's appeal to her persuasive performance.
 Koechlin was awarded the Order of Arts and Letters by the French government, being presented the award formally by Alexandre Ziegler, the Ambassador of France to India.